jototland/stackedit_workspace/statistikknotater/estimation.md

 Before testing, one decides on a significance level, typically 0.95.
 The value $\alpha = 1 - \textrm{significance level}$.

 Assuming the null hypothesis, calculate the p-value of the observed result.

+### P-value

 The p-value is the probability of getting a result as extreme as the observed result, assuming the null hypothesis is true.

 If the p-value is less than $\alpha$, reject the null-hypothesis, otherwise, assume the null hypotheses is still true.